Bullying in the church

 As I struggled to understand, “Why does this keep happening?”
 I finally realized:

 Here’s the tell: When someone speaks up about bullying in such a system, the people with power to stop the abuse do not.
-Instead, the bullying escalates and expands into mobbing.
-Vicious but insidious pummeling by a growing crowd continues – until the “troublemaker,” who dared to ask that a wrong be made right, knuckles under, or leaves, or dies.
+Instead, the bullying by the one escalates and expands into mobbing by the many.
+Vicious but insidious pummeling by a growing crowd continues, seeking to force the “troublemaker ” – who dared to ask that a wrong be made right – to knuckle under, or get out.

 I grew up in a toxic system and did not know it.
 As an adult, I accepted coercive control as the norm – until the trauma of repeated bullying propelled me to do what I otherwise would never have done:

 Run to God, asking to see.
-Press in to the awful truth as he has showed it to me.
-Cling to him and go with him, as he has worked to free me from a culture of bullying.
+Press in to the awful truth he had begun to reveal.
+Cling to him and go with him, as he worked to free me, from the inside out.
+Begin by refusing to agree with a culture of bullying.
 Especially a culture of bullying in the church.

 See also